Aiffres to Ruffec railway line: Operation

 There were three round trips of passenger trains and two of freight trains per day.
-They travelled the entire line in three hours in 1885, two and a half hours in 1914 and then two hours in 1937.
+They travelled the entire line in three hours in 1885, about two and a half hours in 1914 and then two hours in 1937.

 Decline and closure

 The increased use of cars and coaches led to a drop in passenger numbers.
 When the SNCF took over the line, they decided to close the line to passenger traffic.
 Road coaches transported passengers while the line only accommodated freight traffic.
 In 1949, local elected officials succeeded in obtaining the restoration of passenger traffic with railcars.
 This service continued until 1954, and the same year freight traffic on the Chef-Boutonne to Ruffec section was suspended.
 No more trains ran from 1977 between Melle and Chef-Boutonne with the end of freight trains on this section.
 The final freight service to run was between Niort and the Rhône-Poulenc factory in Melle, which ceased in January 1991.
 In 2011, only the Niort - Prahecq section remained.

 The formal dates of closure were: